-Amanda Sabourova (asabourova on QT) has signed with agent Sandy Lu of L. Perkins Agency.
+Amanda Sabourova (asabourova on QT) has signed with agent Sandy Lu of Book Wyrm Literary Agency.

 Dear Ms. Lu: